tnscorcoran/openshift-servicemesh/README.md

 If we switch to Kiali we'll also only see traffic flowing to Reviews version 1.

 Next, let's demonstrate how Service Mesh can distinguish individual users in its routing decisions.
 This can be useful for Canary releases - where we only want to release a particular version to a particular group of users.
-Login as user Jason.
-Once logged in he will only see version 2 with black stars.
-All others will see version 3 - with red stars.

 First let's apply that rule
 ```
 oc replace -f https://raw.githubusercontent.com/istio/istio/master/samples/bookinfo/networking/virtual-service-reviews-jason-v2-v3.yaml
 ```
 Login as with credentials jason/jason.
 Refresh the webpage several times.
-You'll only see black stars.
+You'll only see version 2 black stars.
 Then logout.
-You'll only see red stars.
+You'll only see version 3 red stars.

 After a couple minutes if we hit Kiali - it shows only version 2 and 3 as expected.

 Now let's say we want to retire version 1 and we're still not sure about whether we want to proceed with version 2 or 3.
-So we're going to send 50% to both, regeardless of who's logged in
+So we're going to send 50% to both, regeardless of who's logged in:
 ```
 oc replace -f https://raw.githubusercontent.com/istio/istio/master/samples/bookinfo/networking/virtual-service-reviews-v2-v3.yaml
 ```